Dteyn/bHapticsRelay/README.md

 **General Approach**

 From your mod or script, establish a WebSocket connection to `ws://localhost:<port>` (make sure the port matches the one you specified in `config.cfg`).
-The bridge will accept the connection from any local client.
+The relay will accept the connection from any local client.

 > [!NOTE]
 > For security reasons, **only clients on the same PC or LAN** can connect to bHapticsRelay.
 The websocket server is not accessible over the internet.